| |

 The writing section includes both multiple-choice

-questions and a direct writing measure in
+questions and a direct writing measure in the

-the form of an essay.
+form of an essay.

-Short Essay
+Short

-- The short essay measures your ability to:
+essay measures your ability to:

-- Organize and express ideas clearly
+and express ideas clearly

-- Develop and support the main idea
+and support the main idea

-- Use appropriate word choice and sentence
+word choice and sentence structure

-view on an issue, using reasoning and evidence
+issue, using reasoning and evidence —

-— based on your own experiences,
+based on your own experiences, readings, or

-readings, or observations — to support
+observations — to support

 your ideas.

-school and college teachers.
-Each reader will
+teachers.
+Each reader will give the essay a

-6 (6 is the highest score) based on the overall
+score from 1 to 6 (6 is the highest score)

-quality of the essay and your demonstration
+based on the overall quality of the essay and

-of writing competence.
-Please
+your demonstration of writing competence.

-note that the essay images seen by readers
+Please note that the essay images seen

-for scoring purposes are clearer than the
+by readers for scoring purposes are clearer

-images we can display
+than the images we can display

 for students and institutions on our website.

-- Get more information about the essay:
+information about the essay:

-- Sample Essay Question
+Essay Question

-- Essay Scoring Guide
+• Essay Scoring

 Multiple-Choice

-- The multiple-choice writing questions
+• The multiple-choice

-measure your ability to:
+writing questions measure your ability to:

-- Improve sentences and paragraphs
+sentences and paragraphs

-- Identify errors (such as diction, grammar,
+errors (such as diction, grammar, sentence construction,

-proper word usage, and wordiness)
+subject-verb agreement, proper word usage, and

-- Try multiple-choice questions:
+• Try multiple-choice

-- Identifying Sentence Errors
+Sentence Errors

-- Improving Sentences
+Sentences

-- Improving Paragraphs
+Paragraphs

-About the SAT Subject Tests
+the SAT Subject Tests

 The SAT Subject Tests measure your knowledge

-and skills in particular subject areas,
+and skills in particular subject areas, and

-and your ability to apply that knowledge.
+your ability to apply that knowledge.

 The SAT Subject Tests are the only national